joh-blo/erly_marsh/thesis/index.md

 </dl>

-The latest DRAFT version of the *thesis* is available from [here]({{ site.url }}/erly_marsh/assets/thesis.pdf) (last uploaded to this site: 8 Mar 2016).
+The printed version of the *thesis* is available from [here]({{ site.url }}/erly_marsh/assets/thesis.pdf) (last uploaded to this site: 14 Mar 2016).

-A DRAFT version of the *abstract* is also available [here]({{ site.url }}/erly_marsh/assets/abstract.pdf).
+The *abstract* is also available
+[here]({{ site.url }}/erly_marsh/assets/abstract.pdf).